 ONCE, I WROTE A LETTER to famed artist James Victore.
 As a college design student, I had spent a few months idolizing his recklessly authentic approach to work, creativity, and life.
-He agreeably welcomed me to visit his studio, so I made the fourteen-hour drive to the east coast by myself.
-I parked in midtown Manhattan and visited his studio in Brooklyn a day later.
+He agreeably welcomed me to visit his Brooklyn studio, so I made the fourteen-hour drive to the east coast by myself.
+I parked in midtown Manhattan and took the B train to his space in Williamsburg a day later.

-“Nobody is going to ask you to do anything,” he told me, explaining that initiative and a headstrong attitude would be the building blocks of my success and happiness.
+“Nobody is going to ask you to do anything,” he promised me, explaining that initiative and a headstrong attitude would be the building blocks of my own success and happiness.
 Those words will always be seared into my mind.

-TWICE, I CHOSE TO JUMP out of an airplane flying some 13,000 feet above solid ground, placing all of my faith in a parachute and a tall stranger strapped to my back.
-What’s infrequently mentioned in skydiving stories is the immediate silence and stillness that fills the air when pilots cut the engines of their planes.
+TWICE THAT SAME SUMMER, I CHOSE TO JUMP out of airplanes flying some 13,000 feet above solid ground, placing all of my faith in parachutes and tall strangers strapped to my back.
+What’s infrequently mentioned in skydiving stories is the immediate silence and stillness that fills the air when pilots cut their planes’ engines.

-During my first jump, I was overwhelmed by the feeling of antigravity in my stomach as we fell.
+During that first jump, I was almost knocked unconscious by the feeling of antigravity in my stomach as we fell.
 I clenched my jaw and didn’t make a single sound until I pulled our parachute.

-On my second jump, though, I all but dragged my tandem instructor to the plane’s door; he laughed and had to pull me back because we hadn’t gotten our go ahead.
-After we tumbled out of the plane, I happily screamed throughout the sixty seconds of free fall.
+On my second jump, though, I felt beyond prepared.
+I all but dragged my tandem instructor to the plane’s door—he laughed and had to pull me back because we hadn’t gotten our go ahead.
+We tumbled out of the plane and I happily screamed throughout the sixty seconds of free fall.